codegrue/card_settings/README.md

   ),
 ```

+### Masking

+The `CardSettingsText` widget has an `inputMask` property that forces entered text to conform to a given pattern.
+This is built upon the [flutter_masked_text](https://pub.dartlang.org/packages/flutter_masked_text)
+package and as such masks are formatted with the following characters:

+- 0: accept numbers
+- A: accept letters
+- @: accept numbers and letters
+- *: accept any character

+So for example, phone number would be '(000) 000-0000'.

+Note: `CardSettingsPhone` is a convenience widget that is pre-configured to use this pattern.

+Note2: `flutter_masked_text` is a controller and as such, you will not be able to use an inputMask and a custom controller at the same time.
+This might be rectified in the future.

 ### Custom Fields

 The `CardSettingsField` is the basis of all other fields and can be used to build unique fields outside of this library.
 Its purpose is to govern layout with consistent decorations.
 The best way to make a custom field is to inherit from `FormField<T>`, which will manage the state of your field.
 The cleanest example of this is the `CardSettingsSwitch` widget.
 All you have to do is provide your custom widgets in the `content` property.